Rabadunk/flask-world-temperature/README.md

 # FLASK world temperature app
-A web app made using Flask that shows the temperature given a city and a country.
+A web app made using Flask that shows the temperature given a city.
 I made this following a flask tutorial by PrettyPrinted who used US postal codes the display temperature instead.
 You can find his video here: https://www.youtube.com/watch?v=sbYXa6HJJ5M.

 ## Built With